top of page

 The department’s investigation had determined that until at least September 2021, GM’s export compliance assessments unnecessarily required lawful permanent residents to provide an unexpired foreign passport as a condition of employment, imposing a discriminatory barrier on them in the hiring process.
 From at least July 2019 until May 2021, GM improperly combined its process for verifying workers’ permission to work in the United States with its export compliance assessment, which resulted in GM unnecessarily requiring that newly hired non-U.S. citizens provide specific and unnecessary documents to prove their permission to work.

-Under the terms of the agreement, GM had not only to pay civil penalties, but was obliged to train its personnel on these requirements, revise its employment policies and be subject to departmental monitoring and reporting requirements.
-Specifically, GM was invited to separate its process to verify permission to work in the United States from its export compliance assessment process, and stop requiring lawful permanent residents to present foreign passports as a condition of employment.
+Under the terms of the agreement, GM had not only to pay civil penalties but was obliged to train its personnel on these requirements, revise its employment policies, and be subject to departmental monitoring and reporting requirements.
+Specifically, GM was invited to separate its process of verifying permission to work in the United States from its export compliance assessment process and stop requiring lawful permanent residents to present foreign passports as a condition of employment.

 Under ITAR and EAR Regulations, U.S. persons working for U.S. companies can access export-controlled items without authorization from the U.S. government.
 In addition to U.S. citizens, U.S. persons include U.S. nationals, lawful permanent residents, refugees, and asylees.

-The EU Dual-Use Regulation 2021/821 does not set focus on the nationality, but more on the residence of the parties implicated.
+The EU Dual-Use Regulation 2021/821 does not focus on the nationality but more on the residence of the parties implicated.

-It refers for example, in its definition of "export" of dual-use software or technology, to "making available in an electronic form such software and technology to natural or legal persons or to partnerships outside the customs territory of the Union" (Art.
+It refers, for example, in its definition of “export” of dual-use software or technology to “making available in an electronic form such software and technology to natural or legal persons or partnerships outside the customs territory of the Union” (Art.
 2).
 This also includes the oral transmission of technology when the technology is described over a voice transmission medium.

-Technical assistance, on the other side, which requires an authorisation in certain cases, means "any technical support related to repairs, development, manufacture, assembly, testing, maintenance, or any other technical service, and may take forms such as instruction, advice, training, transmission of working knowledge or skills or consulting services, including by electronic means as well as by telephone or any other verbal forms of assistance".
+Technical assistance, on the other side, which requires authorization in some instances, means “any technical support related to repairs, development, manufacture, assembly, testing, maintenance, or any other technical service, and may take forms such as instruction, advice, training, the transmission of working knowledge or skills or consulting services, including by electronic means as well as by telephone or any other verbal forms of assistance”.

 Such technical assistance is controlled (see Art.
-8) where it is provided from the EU customs territory into the territory of a third country, but also when a EU resident or company is providing this assistance within the territory of a third country, or to a resident of a third country temporarily present in the EU customs territory.
+8) where it is provided from the EU customs territory into the territory of a third country, but also when an EU resident or company is providing this assistance within the territory of a third country or to a resident of a third country temporarily present in the EU customs territory.

 Based on these rules, a scenario that may trigger export controls is then for example:

-• teaching, consulting, collaborating or working on research involving dual-use items with visiting foreign researchers inside a EU Member State;
+• Teaching, consulting, collaborating, or working on research involving dual-use items with visiting foreign researchers inside an EU Member State;

-• organising a (virtual) conference/meeting/seminar or presenting at a (virtual) conference/meeting/seminar inside or outside the EU customs territory about dual-use items, software or technology.
+• Organizing a (virtual) conference/meeting/seminar or presenting at a (virtual) conference/meeting/seminar inside or outside the EU customs territory about dual-use items, software, or technology.

 The addressee of the technical assistance only plays a role for provisions whose scope is limited to the domestic German territory.

-Foreigners shall mean all persons and partnerships with legal personality which are not residents (AWG, Section 2(5).
+Foreigners shall mean all persons and partnerships with legal personalities who are not residents (AWG, Section 2(5)).
 Foreigners shall include such natural persons whose residence or habitual abode in Germany is limited to a maximum of five years (AWV, Section 51).